SyedShoeb22/Data_analysis_dashboards/README.md

 ## Insight from the dashboard
  - Presidential room's occuapancy 45% which is higher compared to other 3 classes which are Premium, standard, and Elite.
  - Delhi has the highest average rating 3.8 which is followed by Hyderabad, Mumbai, and Bangalore.
- - In weekly trend, highest revenue realised is in week 19 and 23 but from week 19 to 23 rating has decreased.
+ - In weekly trend, highest revenue realised is in week 19 and 23 which is 139.6 Million.
+But from week 19 to 23 rating has decreased.

 ## Contact
 For any inquiries or feedback, please contact Syed Shoeb at syedshoeb8380@gmail.com.